Product Search

 3.

-binder jetting is to selectively spray
+binder jetting is to selectively spray binder on the powder

-binder on the powder bed and obtain the final ceramic body through
+bed and obtain the final ceramic body through layer-by-layer manufacturing.

-layer-by-layer manufacturing.
-This technology has great advantages in preparing
+This technology has great advantages in preparing porous ceramic parts, but its

-porous ceramic parts, but its forming accuracy is poor and the surface is
+forming accuracy is poor and the surface is rough, which is closely related to

-rough, which is closely related to powder composition, particle size, fluidity
+powder composition, particle size, fluidity and wettability.
+In the

-and wettability.
-In the manufacturing process, the size and surface accuracy of
+manufacturing process, the size and surface accuracy of the obtained blank can

-the obtained blank can be improved by controlling the humidity of the powder
+be improved by controlling the humidity of the powder layer.
+The density of

-layer.
-The density of parts prepared by binder jetting forming method is
+parts prepared by binder jetting forming method is generally low, and

-sintered products, but also reduce the productivity.
-Ti3SiC2 ceramics were
+also reduce the productivity.
+Ti3SiC2 ceramics were prepared by binder jetting

-prepared by binder jetting technology, followed by infiltration of silicon melt
+technology, followed by infiltration of silicon melt and aluminum silicon

-for the preparation of ceramic composites.
+of ceramic composites.

 4.

-Selective Laser Sintering (SLS) uses laser
+Selective Laser Sintering (SLS) uses laser to selectively

-laser selective sintering method.
+selective sintering method.
 The method is to cover the surface of ceramic

 particles with low melting point organic binder, and then laser only melts the